By Natalie Helberg

-I looked at Andrew, pleading with him with the blue eyes he’d once said “were like pools of everlasting comfort…” I moved my arm away from his “Not here Andrew, come by the house in an hour, let me collect myself, please.”
-I said this last word with strength.
-I looked over to the group of people now starting at us, my daughter, anger in her eyes, arms folded across her chest, tapping her foot, little sprays of tomato juice shooting onto Amelia’s red leather penny loafers, none of them noticing any of this, too intent on my humiliation.
-Andrew backed away, looked over at the assembly mocking me… quietly he said “Okay Linda, yes, later, I’ll be by later… this isn’t a social call, it’s…” He hesitated, looking at my intently… “It’s business…” He looked at Gabby his voice trailing off.
+I looked at Andrew, pleading with him “Not here Andrew, come by the house in an hour, let me collect myself, please.”
+I looked over to the group of people now starting at us, my daughter, anger in her eyes, arms folded across her chest, tapping her foot, little sprays of tomato juice shooting onto Amelia’s red leather penny loafers, none of them noticing any of this, too intent on my humiliation as they were.

 Andrew backed away, and looked at the assembly mocking me… “Okay Linda, yes, later, I’ll be by later… this isn’t a social call, it’s…” He hesitated … “It’s business…” He looked at Gabby … “Gabby?”
 I sputtered… everything with Gabby and her custody was settled … “Gabby?
 Okay… Gabby.”
 The crowd staring at us was finally too much for me.
 With my head held high I walked out of the grocery store, and not buying anything, I drove away.